luanrafael/JLogam/README.md

 JLogam
 ======

-JLogam - JavaScript Libary for Open Gestures Acessibility Mobile
+JLogam - JavaScript Library for Open Gestures Acessibility Mobile

 JLogam is a HTML 5 project to provide gesture based interfaces for mobile applications.